junedu416/react-gym-app/README.md

 #### 3. Target Audience
   * Client: The gym
-  * User: Gym members/Gym staff
+  * User: Average Joes membership holders/Gym staff

   The target audience of this application are individuals who has a membership at our client's gym as well as the employees of our client's gym.
 As the application is a tool that would allow users to book personal training sessions and classes, it is a requirement for employees to use this application to create and manage their training sessions.

-  For the general users who hold a gym membership, this application is a highly convenient tool that would allow users to easily view their workout schedules and book training sessions or classes according to their availabilities.
-While it is not a strict requirement, it is recommended that all gym members utilise this application to have the best possible experience at *gym name*.
+  For the general users who hold an Average Joes gym membership, this application is a highly convenient tool that would allow users to easily view their workout schedules and book training sessions or classes according to their availabilities.
+While it is not a strict requirement, it is recommended that all members utilise this application to have the best possible experience at Average Joes.

 #### 4. Tech Stack